Word-building in English

 Adjective suffixes:

--able, -ible: Often used to form adjectives from verbs, indicating capability or suitability:
+-able, -ible: Often are used to form adjectives from verbs, indicating capability or suitability:

 to comfort – comfortable